 There has never been a reported case of deficiency in this mineral.

-Excess intakes, on the other hand, will result in gout, slow growth, and losing copper.
+Excess intake, however, will result in gout, slow growth, and losing copper.

 Molybdenum in our Food and Supplements